 A lack of humidity leads to cracks, gaps, and creaking in wood floors.
 You may also notice crown molding that is pulling away from the wall or ceiling.
 This is never a pretty sight, but it can be particularly distressing if you did the job yourself.
 Work you proudly pointed out at your last Super Bowl party is now an eye sore you hope your friends don’t notice.

 So how do you protect your projects from humidity?

 No matter how well you did the job, humidity control is a separate issue.
 As we all know, trees need water to survive.
-In fact, a living tree can be up to 50 percent water!
+In fact, a living tree can be up to 50% water!
 Even after that tree is turned into flooring or lumber, moisture will always be a part of its makeup.
 In the winter, dry air in your home will pull some of that moisture out of the wood causing it to shrink.
 In the summer, the wood will pull excess moisture out of the air causing it to swell.
-Neither scenario is good for wood, so you need to control indoor relative humidity.
+Neither scenario is good for wood, so you need to control indoor Relative Humidity.

-- Acclimate: Before installing flooring, trim, baseboard of even hanging a door, allow the material to sit in your home on a flat surface for 48 hours.
-During this acclimation period you will want the relative humidity in your house to be in a healthy and comfortable range – between 35-50%.
+Acclimate: Before installing flooring, trim, baseboard, or even hanging a door, allow the material to sit in your home on a flat surface for 48 hours.
+During this acclimation period, you will want the Relative Humidity in your house to be in a healthy and comfortable range: between 35-50%.

-If you’re a master with the skill saw, skilled with a paint brush and a sure shot with the nail gun – it’s time to conquer humidity control in your home with Aprilaire.
+If you’re a master with the skill saw, skilled with a paint brush, and a sure shot with the nail gun, it’s time to conquer humidity control in your home.